 As Jenny Lawson’s hundreds of thousands of fans know, she suffers from depression.
-In Broken, she explores her experimental treatment of transcranial magnetic stimulation with brutal honesty.
-But also with brutal humour.
-Jenny discusses the frustration of dealing with her insurance company in ‘An Open Letter to My Insurance Company’, which should be an anthem for anyone who has ever had to call their insurance company to try and get a claim covered.
+In Broken, Jenny humanizes what we all face in an all-too-real way, reassuring us that we’re not alone and making us laugh while doing it.
 She tackles such timelessly debated questions as ‘How do dogs know they have penises?’
-We see how her vacuum cleaner almost set her house on fire, how she was attacked by three bears, business ideas she wants to pitch to Shark Tank, and why she can never go back to the post office.
+We see how her vacuum cleaner almost set her house on fire, how she was attacked by three bears, and why she can never go back to the post office.
 Of course, Jenny’s long-suffering husband Victor, the Ricky to Jenny’s Lucille Ball, is present throughout.

 A treat for Jenny Lawson’s already existing fans, and destined to convert new ones, Broken is a beacon of hope and a wellspring of laughter when we all need it most.

 I consider Jenny Lawson to be a therapist colleague—not because she’s a fellow clinician, but because in courageously sharing the truth of her story, she makes us feel instantly seen and fully understood in all of our alternately painful and hilarious humanity